Is My Special Needs Child Being Bullied?

 - Parents should make efforts to create opportunities that will strengthen and encourage social competence and positive interactions.

-- Encourage schools and other public or private organizations to adopt proper intervention programs that promote social awareness and provide individualized interventions for those who are targeted.
+- Encourage schools and other public or private organizations to promote social awareness and provide individualized interventions for those who are targeted by adopting proper intervention programs.

 Some critics argue that it is not about obtaining “special” treatment for those with special needs, but it is about being treated fairly, and with respect.
 According to the British Journal of Special Education, children with special educational needs are generally less accepted, more rejected and more likely to be victims of bullying than their stereo-typically developing classmates.
 The journal argues that schools are occasionally reluctant to discuss the special needs of these students because of concerns of labeling.
 Yet, labels can sometimes serve as a protective function, allowing the opportunity for positive interactions.